Cornell-MAE-UG/fa25-portfolio-jak562-glitch/_projects/03_MyTeam.md

 ## Key risks / unknowns

-- SLFs might invade the lured regions and become a problem in a different industry/environment — why it matters: relocation could cause unintended ecological or agricultural damage; how we’ll test it: controlled pilot placements and environmental impact monitoring.
+- SLFs might invade the lured regions and become a problem in a different industry/environment
-- Requires more manpower to kill when they’re trapped and need to be extracted — why it matters: operational feasibility and labor costs; how we’ll test it: time-motion and labor requirement analysis during pilot.
+- Requires more manpower to kill when they’re trapped and need to be extracted
-- Each lure/trap will need to be maintained since they can’t hold infinite amounts of SLFs — why it matters: scalability and maintenance burden; how we’ll test it: measure capture rates and servicing frequency.
+- Each lure/trap will need to be maintained since they can’t hold infinite amounts of SLFs
-- Don’t know how attracted they will be to grapes vs. chemicals/decoy — why it matters: lure effectiveness; how we’ll test it: comparative field trials between vineyard areas and lure zones.
+- Don’t know how attracted they will be to grapes vs. chemicals/decoy
-- Catching other bugs/animals — why it matters: ecological harm and regulatory risk; how we’ll test it: species monitoring and selective attractant testing.
+- Catching other bugs/animals

 ---